danomatika/joyosc/README.markdown

 Used to control a running rc-unitd.
 Can be used to signal device add or removals as well as send a quit command.

-Open HID joystick device 1:
+A new joystick was added, reload current joysticks:
 <pre>
-% rc-unit-notifier open 1
+% rc-unit-notifier -t joystick open
 </pre>

-Close HID joystick device 1:
+A joystick was removed, reload current joysticks:
 <pre>
-% rc-unit-notifier close 1
+% rc-unit-notifier -t joystick close
 </pre>

 Tell rc-unitd to shutdown: